Dentistry

 • Discomfort that lasts beyond two weeks

-Patients often feel some soreness or pain, but with a dentist like Cem Baysal, who offers comprehensive follow-up care, pain is quickly managed and handled.
+Patients often experience soreness or pain, but with a dentist like Cem Baysal, who offers comprehensive follow-up care, pain is promptly managed.

 Please enable JavaScript in your browser to complete this form.